Differences Between Civil Law and Common Law

 Approach to International Law

 Italy, like most civil law countries, generally incorporates international treaties directly into domestic law once ratified.
-The systematic nature of civil law makes integration of international norms relatively straightforward, as new provisions can be incorporated into existing legal codes.
+Moreover, the systematic nature of civil law makes integration of international norms relatively straightforward.
+Furthermore, new provisions can be incorporated into existing legal codes without requiring extensive judicial interpretation.
+Consequently, international law often has direct effect in Italian courts.

 The United States takes a more dualistic approach, often requiring implementing legislation to give effect to treaty obligations domestically.
-This reflects the common law emphasis on legislative supremacy in creating domestic legal obligations, even when derived from international commitments.
+Additionally, this reflects the common law emphasis on legislative supremacy in creating domestic legal obligations.
+Therefore, even when derived from international commitments, treaties may not be directly enforceable without congressional action.

 Legal Globalization and Convergence